beauhaus/robot_companions/README.md

 (I didn't build the slider mindful that close to 1500 images would be loading at once.)

 Anyway...
 The result is something with a theme of "shitty-robots".
 The Hero video is taken from videos done by a woman who works in robotics and is brilliant & funny.

-I wanted to give a kind of sinister--but--satirical feel to the idea of AI and the coming "robo-pocalypse"...

 Onboarding and signup is a critical process.
 If a first-visit to a site is a first meeting...the signup is an agreement to start dating.
 This critical process, when done well, can & ought to be an enjoyable experience.
 It is a welcome.